John Templeton Foundation: Templeton Press

 The foundation also funds an affiliated publisher, Templeton Press, which from 2004 to 2010 published the periodical In Character: A Journal of Everyday Virtues.
 From 2000 to 2003 it published Research news & opportunities in science and theology, in which Bruce L. Gordon published a piece on the state of "design theory" in the aftermath of the Michael Polanyi Center affair.
 Templeton Press has a partnership with the Yale University Press, producing books on character and Foundational Questions in Science.

+Science & Theology News

+Science & Theology News was a monthly international newspaper of the Templeton Foundation that focused on science and religion and dialogue between them, specifically the point of view that both are worthwhile and compatible endeavors.
+Harold G. Koenig was the publisher and Karl Giberson the editor-in-chief.
+The newspaper ceased publication in Fall of 2006 after more than 60 issues.